A Horseshoe mixture model for Bayesian screening with an application to light sheet fluorescence microscopy in brain imaging: Introduction

 \subsection{One- and Two-group based screening}

-\bch Screening procedures play a central role in many statistical inference problems involving high throughput scientific studies.
+Screening procedures play a central role in many statistical inference problems involving high throughput scientific studies.
 Whether presented as a multiple comparisons problem within a hypothesis testing framework or a variable selection problem within a regression framework, they typically involve inference regarding a set of $n$ parameters, say $\bm{\beta}=\{\beta_i\}_{i=1}^n$.
-In a Bayesian framework, a large number of methodologies have been proposed based on \emph{regularization} -- or \emph{shrinkage} -- of these parameters by using either the spike-and-slab (or two-group) models \citep{Mitchell1988,McCulloch1993} or the continuous scale mixture (or one-group) models \citep{Polson2012}. \ech
+In a Bayesian framework, many methodologies have been proposed based on \emph{regularization} -- or \emph{shrinkage} -- of these parameters by using either the spike-and-slab (two-group) models \citep{Mitchell1988,McCulloch1993} or the continuous scale mixture (one-group) models \citep{Polson2012}.

 The first approach treats the prior over the parameters as a discrete mixture of a point mass at 0 (or a distribution centered at zero with low variance) and a ``flat'' distribution with large variance.
 This way, the resulting model-based clustering can discriminate between relevant and irrelevant units. \citet{Rockova2016} have recently proposed an extension of the Bayesian Lasso \citep{Park2008}, called the spike-and-slab Lasso, where the two competing densities are assumed to be from the Laplace family.